equinor/git-introduction/README.md

 **Undoing a commit**

 Sometimes we even _commit_ a staged change by accident, or after review, we realize that we have commited an error.
-We can _roll back to a previous commit_, however, this should be done only locally, or in other special circumstances.
+In such a case we _could_ use `git reset`, however that would get us in trouble if we have pushed our changes to the server.
+Instead we can use `git revert`.
+That will create a new commit that actually reverts the previous one.
+That means we preserve history, but neutralize the commit that caused problems.

 If we have this history:
 ```